Drainage, Dike and Irrigation Operating and Maintenance

 - The City has developed a long term flood management strategic plan.

 - The City is in the process of updating our flood plain management bylaw.

 Residents who are concerned about possible flood risks should consult the Emergency Preparedness section of this site.
-For more detailed information see Flood Protection in Richmond.
 Also see Flooding for information about what to do if a flooding emergency occurs.

 Provincial Maps and Information